-This marine biologist job description will cover what these professionals do, typical responsibilities, skills that are considered important, education required, and their daily work schedule and job outlook.
-After reading this article, you should have a clearer definition of marine biology and the qualifications that marine biologists have.

-What Does a Marine Biologist Do?

 A marine biologist studies living things that live in or near oceans.
 Therefore, they will study everything from the smallest organisms to entire coral reefs.
+Our marine biologist job description will cover what these professionals do, typical responsibilities, skills that are considered important, education required, and their daily work schedule and job outlook.
+After reading this article, you should have a clearer definition of marine biology and the qualifications that marine biologists have.

+What Does a Marine Biologist Professional Do?

 A good marine biologist asks research questions and then plans a study to answer those questions.
-An example research question that a marine biologist would ask is “what are the effects of oil spills on pelicans in the area”?
-They would share these findings in both academic and popular papers to let people know what they learned.
+An example research question that a marine biologist would ask is what are the effects of oil spills on pelicans in a certain area.
+They would share their findings in both academic and popular papers to let people know what they learned.
 Even more, a marine biologist may have to work in dangerous conditions and scuba dive to explore the sea life.
 They need to know how to use various technologies both in and out of the lab.

-Marine Biologist Description for Resume – Responsibilities
+Marine Biologist Job Description for Resume – Responsibilities

 This list was based on a list by the Center for Ocean Sciences and Career Excellence.

-Marine Biologist Required Skills
+Marine Biologist Job Required Skills

-- Research skills.
+Research Skills.
 Marine biologists must be able to conduct successful research.
 Therefore, they need to complete a literature review, plan a research question, design the study, collect and analyze data, and publish results.

-- Teamwork skills.
+Teamwork Skills.
 Scientists rarely work alone, and marine biology is no different.
 Thus, these professionals must be able to work as part of a team and communicate with all team members to have a coordinated effort in their work.

-- Observation skills.
+Observation Skills.
 Marine biologists must enjoy studying sea life and spending extended periods of time observing.
 Being able to observe astutely will generate new ideas for research and understandings about how life works.

-- Analytical skills.
+Analytical Skills.
 Good research involves analyzing data in a way that is insightful or new.
 Marine biologists must be able to look at the data collected and know which analytic methods would prove useful to that dataset.

-How to Become a Marine Biologist
+How to Become a Marine Biologist Professional

 Education & Training Requirements

 All marine biologists have a bachelor’s degree.
 The most common majors in undergraduate studies are biology, fishery biology, wildlife science, zoology, large animal science, or oceanography.
-In addition to excelling in coursework, candidates who want to have the most competitive application for positions will have cocurricular experiences that demonstrate an interest in research, science, and working in natural conditions.
+In addition to excelling in coursework, candidates who want to have the most competitive application for positions will have co-curricular experiences that demonstrate an interest in research, science and working in natural conditions.
 In addition, evidence of teamwork or leading a team would be beneficial.

 After the undergraduate degree, many people interested in marine biology will pursue their master’s degree.
 Common majors at this level are zoology, fisheries, oceanography, and biology.
 They don’t need licenses or certificates to practice as a marine biologist.
 However, it is recommended for marine biologists to obtain their SCUBA diving certification.
-However, people who want to teach at the university level or lead research teams will typically have their Ph.D. in a marine biology related field.
+However, people who want to teach at the university level or lead research teams will typically have their Ph.D. in a marine biology-related field.

 Even though it doesn’t require experience, this is a very competitive field.
-Therefore, a student who has obtained one or more internships in a biology related field will strengthen their resume.
+Therefore, a student who has obtained one or more internships in a biology-related field will strengthen their resume.
 Additional sources of experience come in the form of research teams in school and job shadowing outside of school.
 A student could even obtain a research assistant position in a marine biology lab.

-Unfortunately, marine biology is a very competitive field.
+Marine biology is a very competitive field.
 Due to the nature of the position, most marine biologists need to practice somewhere on the coast.
 This limits the number of institutions and companies that are looking to hire marine biologists.
 In addition, there are more graduates than available jobs.
 Those with their Ph.D. will be competing for the same grant money, and according to a current marine biologist, they fund only approximately 10 percent of grants.